Non-governmental 457(b) rollover rules

 Non-Governmental 457(f) Plans

 Occasionally, you run across non-governmental 457(f) plans in health care, which may be called “Golden Handcuffs.”
-These are called “ineligible” 457(f) plans and have both employee and/or employer contributions.
+These are called “ineligible” 457(f) plans and have employee and/or employer contributions.
 If the employer is for-profit, these are often informally funded via permanent life insurance products.
 These life insurance products act as a wrapper to defer taxes on the growth of the assets, which otherwise would require trust income tax payments.
-In not-for-profit settings, either typical (stocks and bonds) products or life insurance products can be used.
+Typical (stocks and bonds) products or life insurance products can be used in not-for-profit settings.
 These 457(f) plans are complicated!
 For a comparison of 457(b) vs. 457(f), see this.

 Catch-Up Contributions

-Plans may have “Catch-up” contributions within three years of normal retirement age.
+Plans may have “Catch-up” contributions within three years of the normal retirement age.
 Check the plan documents.

 Portability

-Occasionally, upon separation of service, you can transfer your non-governmental 457(b) plan to your new employer’s 457(b) plan if both plans allow it.
-However, this is the exception rather than the rule, so you should not utilize your 457(b) plan early in your career if planning on traditional retirement.
+Occasionally, upon service separation, you can transfer your non-governmental 457(b) plan to your new employer’s 457(b) plan if both plans allow it.
+However, this is the exception rather than the rule, so you should not utilize your 457(b) plan early in your career if you plan on traditional retirement.

 Withholding

-You are provided a yearly W-2 form, and generally, 20-25% of your distribution is held back for taxes.
+You are provided a yearly W-2 form; generally, 20-25% of your distribution is held back for taxes.
 You can adjust your W-4 plan with your ex-employer and affect withholding.

 This is Not a SERP